 For example, to create a profile with an authentication virtual server named “authVS”.

-ns-cli-prompt> add authentication authnProfile authProfile1 -authnVsName authVS -authenticationHost authnVS.example.com -authenticationDomain example.com -authenticationLevel
+add authentication authnProfile authProfile1 -authnVsName authVS -authenticationHost authnVS.example.com -authenticationDomain example.com -authenticationLevel <!--NeedCopy-->

-The authentication weight or level will depend on the virtual server to which the traffic will bound.
-A session that is created by authenticating against traffic management virtual server at given level cannot be used to access traffic management virtual server at a higher level.
+The authentication weight or level depends on the virtual server to which the traffic is bound.
+A session that is created by authenticating against the traffic management virtual server at a given level cannot be used to access the traffic management virtual server at a higher level.

 Bind the authentication profile to the relevant traffic management virtual servers.

 For example, to bind authProfile1 to a load balancing virtual server named “vserver1”.